graphile/operation-hooks/README.md

 ## Implemeting operation hooks in JavaScript

-You can also implement hooks in JavaScript.
+You can also implement hooks in JavaScript (the SQL hooks are actually implemented using the JavaScript interface).
 To do so, you use the `addOperationHook` API introduced by this plugin.
 This allows you to write a single function that handles all root-level queries, mutations and subscriptions; it's then your responsibility to filter this down to what you